Alcaro/Arlib/arlib/sandbox/README.txt

-To ensure the path is empty, the path address must be the last mappable byte in the address space, 0x00007FFF'FFFFEFFF; either it's "", or it's not a NUL-terminated string and the kernel returns EFAULT.
+To ensure the path is empty, the path address must be the last mappable byte in the address space, 0x00007FFF'FFFFEFFF; either it's "", or it's not a NUL-terminated string and the kernel returns -EFAULT.
 This check isn't necessary security-wise, but violating it shows that the child isn't sandbox aware, so like fork(), we're intercepting it for its own sake.
 (The child can't call execveat itself, for the same reasons as openat, but it's a rare syscall.)